 Holiday Gifts for Seniors

-Shopping for a senior loved one can sometimes be challenging.
-If you are stumped over a gift for a senior in your life, here are some ideas to help you find something that will bring a smile to your loved one’s face.
+If you are stumped over what gift to get a senior in your life, here are some holiday gifts for seniors that will bring a smile to your senior loved one’s face.

 Sometimes it’s hard to choose the right gift for an aging parent, grandparent or loved one.
 They’ve had a lifetime of gifts and often have a different perspective on life than you may have.

 - Blankets and Throws: While this may sound obvious, you can’t go wrong with a cozy blanket or throw — and there are so many custom options available these days!
 Whether you’re a talented quilter who can create a homemade masterpiece, or you prefer to customize with a heartfelt photo throw from Costco or Shutterfly, this is a gift option that will warm the soul along with the aging body.

 - Custom Gift Basket: Gift baskets add the personal touch to practical products.
 So whether you create a care basket that includes slippers with your loved ones’ favorite lotions, bath soaps, cologne or perfume, or would rather create a custom food basket of your loved ones favorite meats, cheeses chocolates or sauces; a gift basket balances practicality with custom personality and love.